Phase 1 | The Collection

 The time when every crate-owning Serran will need to decide.

-When the timer counts down to zero The Collection will begin, but don’t worry, there is no need to rush to deposit as each crate has the same chance of being the first, or last, in the queue to be unlocked thanks to the on-chain randomness generated by our open and transparent smart contracts.
+Go to the Events page to deposit your crates.
+There is no need to rush to deposit as each crate has the same chance of being the first, or last, in the queue to be unlocked thanks to the on-chain randomness generated by our open and transparent smart contracts.

 Once deposited, the crate will get a Challenge Number, a Draw Number, and a Queue Number.
 Each crate will have its own set of these numbers, so regardless of whether you deposit one crate at a time or 1,000 crates at once, each crate will have a different, randomly assigned place in the queue.

 It also doesn’t matter if you are the first person to deposit crates or the last; every single crate will be given a randomly generated number that will determine its place in the queue, and every single crate has the same chance of being the first, or last, crate to be unlocked.